Flamaryu/Flamaryu/README.md

 - ⚡ Fun fact: ...
 -->
 Hello my name is Markevis Williams (Flamaryu).
-I'm a new software developer that is going through the Teck Elevator bootcamp.
+I'm a new software developer that is going through the Tech Elevator bootcamp.
-I already have a few projects completed so check them out when you get a change.
-I just finished a triva app buitl in flutter.
+I already have a few projects completed so check them out when you get a chance.
+I just finished a triva app built in flutter.